DavidHe1127/Mr.He_HandBook/frontend/react/refs.md

       ```

 ### Conclusion
-The rule is simple - **ONLY USE ref on class Component wherever the class Component is used (both class or function components)**
+The rule is simple - **ONLY USE ref on class Component wherever it is used (either from inside a class or function component)**